 and real-life experiments to examine the impact of spaces and architecture on our brains and bodies.
 It was syndicated via Netflix around the world, and, I hope, raised awareness of some key failings of contemporary architecture, such as poor space standards in UK housing, the health problems associated with low light levels and the poor productivity inside many open-plan offices.
 “A punchy, thought-provoking series,” thought The Daily Mail.
 The Daily Telegraph called it “a fascinating investigation” that “brings something new to the genre”.

 Along the way, I've taught and continue to teach the history of architecture, cities and design at various universities.
 At the Bartlett Faculty of the Built Environment, University College London, I was honorary senior research associate from 2013 to 2016, researching and rethinking, as editorial consultant for the 21st edition of Sir Banister Fletcher’s Global History of Architecture (Bloomsbury), the content, structure, purpose and digital future of this classic text, first published in the late 19th century.
-I'm now a teaching fellow at the Bartlett in the history and theory of architecture and cities, and also teach the subjects at the Royal College of Art and Central St Martins.
+I'm now a teaching fellow at the Bartlett in the history and theory of architecture and cities, and also teach the subjects at Central St Martins.

-I've written and still write journalism for all kinds of places, from Monocle to GQ, Domus to The New Statesman; and I talk at or host events for all manner of people and venues, from schoolchildren to visitors to London's Victoria & Albert Museum.
+I've written and still write journalism for all kinds of places, from Monocle to GQ, Domus to The New Statesman; and I talk at or host events for all sorts of people and venues, from schoolchildren to visitors to London's Victoria & Albert Museum.
 Check the News, events & appearances section on the homepage for up-and-coming dates.
 I also work regularly with commercial clients, such as British Airways, Heineken and Velux, creating content or advising on architecture, design and urbanism.

 So there we are, right up to date.